-To support publishers in meeting their duties under this policy, Google offers the ad serving options described below for users in the EEA.
+To support publishers in meeting their duties under this policy, Google offers the ad serving options described below for users in the EEA and the UK.
 If you don’t make any changes, the commonly used set of ad technology providers (ATPs) will continue to be used.

 - Sign in to Google Ad Manager.

-Note: Only the built-in Administrator user role has edit permissions by default.
-For a custom user role to see this page, you need to update the permissions to View EU user consent protection or Edit EU user consent protection.
+Only the built-in Administrator user role has edit permissions by default.
+For a custom user role to see this page, you need to update the permissions to include the View privacy & messaging or Edit privacy & messaging permissions.

-Google can continue to show personalized ads as well as non-personalized ads to your users in the EEA.
+Google can continue to show personalized ads as well as non-personalized ads to your users in the EEA and the UK.
 This is the setting that will be used unless you make a change on this page.

 Personalized ads reach users based on their interests, demographics, and other criteria.
 Because ad technology providers (ATPs) may collect, receive, and use personal data from users in personalized ads, you must clearly identify all such ad technology providers when you obtain user consent for the collection, sharing, and use of personal data for ads personalization.